 AFFIDAVIT OF RELIGIOUS EXEMPTION

 Name:

 Domicile Address:

 Date of Birth:

-I hereby swear or affirm tha t because of my religious beliefs, I object to having my photograph

-rm of identification that meets the requirements of the election laws of

-this state showing my photograph. ·
+I hereby swear or affirm that because of my religious beliefs, I object to having my photograph taken and that I do not possess a form of identification that meets the requirements of the election laws of this state showing my photograph.

-I hereby swear or affirm, und er the penalties for voting fraud set forth below, that I am the identica

-person whom I represent myself to be and that to the best of my knowledge and belief the information

-above is true and correct.
+I hereby swear or affirm, under the penalties for voting fraud set forth below, that I am the identical person whom I represent myself to be and that to the best of my knowledge and belief the information above is true and correct.

-(Signature of affiant)
+\ (Signature of affiant)

-In accordance with RSA 659: :34, the penalty for knowingly or purposely providing false informatior

-when voting is a class A misdemean or with a maximum sentence of imprisonment not to exceed one year

-and a fine not to exceed \$2,000.
-From audulently registering to vote or voting is subject to a civil penalty no

-to exceed \$5,000.
+In accordance with RSA 659:34, the penalty for knowingly or purposely providing false information when voting is a class A misdemeanor with a maximum sentence of imprisonment not to exceed one year and a fine not to exceed \$2,000.
+Fraudulently registering to vote or voting is subject to a civil penalty not to exceed \$5,000.

-This affidavit was executed b efore us on the date shown and the person who subscribed his or he

-name to the foregoing affidavit swore e that the facts contained in this affidavit are true to the best of his or

-her knowledge and belief.
+This affidavit was executed before us on the date shown and the person who subscribed his or her name to the foregoing affidavit swore that the facts contained in this affidavit are true to the best of his or her knowledge and belief.

-(Date) (Name of Election Officer)
+\\\\\ (Date) \\\\\ (Name of Election Officer) \\\\\ (Signature of Election Officer)